inVariabl/adp-plus/README.md

 1. Download the [source code](https://github.com/inVariabl/adp-plus/archive/refs/heads/main.zip) and extract it
 2. Navigate to `chrome://extensions` in your browser
 3. Enable 'Developer Mode'
-4. Click 'Load Unpacked' and naviagate to `adp-plus/extension`
+4. Click 'Load Unpacked' and navigate to `adp-plus/extension`

 ## Privacy Policy
 ADP Plus does not send or transmit any user data.